 AT&T is increasing its shareholder rewards after posting a net income gain of 8.7 percent last quarter.
 The company added 320,000 monthly contract customers in the period -- a smaller number than a year earlier.
 While the decline hurt sales growth, it meant AT&T doled out fewer dollars in mobile-phone subsidies to customers, boosting profit.

 Under the previous repurchase agreement, AT&T has bought back 143.5 million shares through June 30, the company said.
 That amounted to $4.6 billion.
-Including dividends (T), AT&T said it has returned almost $10 billion to investors in the first half.
+Including dividends (T:US), AT&T said it has returned almost $10 billion to investors in the first half.

 The rewards have contributed to a shrinking cash pile at AT&T this year.
 Cash and equivalents fell to $2.15 billion at the end of last quarter, down from $3.19 billion at the end of 2011.
 Even so, the company has been cutting back on capital spending and trying to jettison slower-growth businesses.